Owen-Larimer/Bike_sharing_machine_learning/README.md

 ### Project Overview
-A project where we'll find and clean a large dataset, build and train various ML models, and then report the training performance of such models
+A project where we'll find and clean a large dataset, build and train various ML models, and then report the training performance of such models.
+Our goal with this machine learning is to see if we can predict how many riders this bikesharing program will have at certain times of day based on a variety of factors.
+This would be an important prediction for any bikesharing company to make as it lets them know how many bikes they should need to be avilable at certain times.

 ### Data Sources